Guidebook & Area Information

 In the meantime, there are many ways to see how the 2018 eruption has changed the island and a stay in Volcano puts you in a prime location for exploring all the current viewing options.

 If you'd like to get a up close and personal, a boat tour might be a good option for you.
 Captain Shane at Lava Ocean Tours comes highly recommended.
 He and his crew provide beautiful and informative and visits to some of the most beautiful and secluded spots on the island, including the new coastline formed by the 2018 eruption in lower Puna, and breathtaking waterfall tours along the Hamakua coast.

 For a different perspective, helicopter tours offer a birds-eye view of the flows, waterfalls and other many beautiful landscapes of the island.
 There are several tours leaving from Hilo airport, just 40 minutes from Volcano, throughout the day and these tours are much more affordable than those leaving from Kona.

 For detailed information and links to the best tour companies on the island, please head over to Love Big Island.
 For footage from one of our favorite operators, Paradise Helicopters, have a look at their Instagram page as well.

 Daytrips from Volcano Village

-The village of Volcano is situated perfectly between the districts of Kaʻū to the south and the greater part of Puna to the northeast.
-Both regions are vastly different and offer a broad selection of sights and activities, easily reachable from your rental home in Volcano.
-The east side of Hawaii is an often overlooked gem of the island, offering a slower pace, wild nature and more authentic Hawaiian experience.
-Far from the chaos and tourist traps of Kona, East Hawaii will dazzle and inspire you!
+The village of Volcano is situated perfectly between the districts of Kaʻū to the south, Hilo and the greater part of Puna to the northeast.
+These regions are all vastly different and offer a broad selection of sights and activities, easily reachable from your rental home in Volcano.
+For a full list of daytrips within an hour’s drive from Volcano, please visit our Daytrips section.